0mkarBhosale07/codedamn-hacktoberfest-2023/README.md

 Make sure to export the function using ESM Syntax.
 For the test cases to run and pass the lab.

 TIP: You can go through the file explorer tab to view the rest of the files that are part of this labs.

+# Day 20: State Mismatch

+Ed has just started learning react, he seems to have run into a roadblock when trying to console.log the latest state of count .
+It always shows the previous button's state instead of the current value.

+Can you find out and understand why his code is not working as Ed Expected & fix it for him.

+NOTE: The test cases for this lab will pass if you attempt to increment the count when console logging, however that is not the right solution for this lab.
+Think about how react state updates when a setter function is called